Broad Form Insurance [FAQ] – Drive Any Car – Insure Your License

 What Does A Broad Form Insurance Policy Cover?

-A Broad Form policy provides the same type of liability coverage that comes with standard insurance, meaning if you cause an accident your insurance company will cover the claim up to your policy limits.
+Broad Form insurance provides the same type of liability coverage that comes with standard insurance, meaning if you cause an accident your insurance company will cover the claim up to your policy limits.
 The difference is, the policy only is in force when you, the named insured on the policy, are driving.
 If anyone else is driving a car you own, your policy does not provide any coverage.
 Period.

 Uninsured Motorist (UM) Coverage Can Be Added